eclipse-edc/Samples/transfer/transfer-07-provider-push-http/README.md

 ./gradlew transfer:transfer-07-provider-push-http:http-push-connector:build
 ```

-After the build end you should verify that the connector jar is created in the directory
+After the building end, you should verify that the connector jar is created in the directory
 [http-push-connector.jar](http-push-connector/build/libs/http-push-connector.jar)

 # How to run a connector